leblancmeneses/RobustHaven.IntegrationTests/README.md

 RobustHaven.IntegrationTests
 ============================

-RobustHaven.IntegrationTests is used for integration tests with WatiN or Selenium
+RobustHaven.IntegrationTests is used for integration tests with WatiN or Selenium.

+One of the bigest problems with integration tests is a way to seperate data from actual workflow that needs to execute.

+This framework allows you to create a composite of your workflow and execute the workflow for each row contained in a seperate csv file.

+Behind the scenes the magic is behind a fluent interface using composition and a hierarchical visitor pattern.

 <code>